What Is Hypovolemic Shock?

 Hypovolemic shock is a dangerous condition that happens when you suddenly lose a lot of blood or fluids from your body.
 This drops your blood volume, the amount of blood circulating in your body.
 That’s why it’s also known as low-volume shock.

-It's always considered a life-threatening emergency.
-Blood helps to hold your body temperature steady, forms blood clots, and moves oxygen and nutrients to all of your body's cells.
+Hypovolemic shock is a life-threatening emergency.
+Blood helps hold your body temperature steady, forms blood clots, and moves oxygen and nutrients to all of your cells.
 If your blood volume gets too low, your organs won't be able to keep working.

 - Your age

-- Your past medical care and general health
+- Your past medical care and overall health

 - The cause of the shock or the source of the injury

 - How quickly you lost the blood or fluids